-Based on the information learned during the 5:30 p.m. conference call with state officials and officials from other counties and the National Weather Service, Charleston County will move to Operating Condition (OPCON) 1 at 6:30 p.m. today, Thursday, Sept.
-4. The OPCON 1 level means a disaster or emergency situation is in effect, full-fledged emergency response operations are on-going, and Charleston County is in the highest state of emergency operations.
+Based on the information learned during the 8:30 a.m. conference call with state officials and officials from other counties and the National Weather Service, Charleston County remains at Operating Condition (OPCON) 1 today.
+The OPCON 1 level means a disaster or emergency situation is in effect, full-fledged emergency response operations are on-going, and Charleston County is in the highest state of emergency operations.